alaudet/raspi-sump/docs/manual_install.md

 To run raspisump at 1 minute intervals enter the following line in crontab as follows;

-1 - crontab -e
+1) crontab -e

-2 - enter line in crontab as follows;
+2) enter line in crontab as follows;

     1 * * * * sudo /home/pi/raspi-sump/raspisump.py

-3 - Save crontab
+3) Save crontab

 (See cron documentation for questions on configuring crontab)

+4) To monitor the log file in the csv folder while raspi-sump is running;

+    tail -f 'csvlogfilename'

 If running as a continuous process (raspisump_alternate.py)
 ===========================================================